Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 - key controls for moving left/right and dropping

 Nice to have features:
+- ghostly image of where the tetromino should fall (new!)
 - Tetris music!!! + settings to turn off music/sfx
 - a score that displays on the screen
 - block falling speeds up as you increase "levels" by clearing some number of lines